rabrad/next-blog/README.md

 To Style the post content properly, we have to use tailwind plugin which is created for "Beautiful typographic defaults for HTML you don't control." it is
 **@tailwindcss/typography**, add it to Tailwind.config and [use it according to their docs](https://tailwindcss.com/docs/typography-plugin)

+## Deployment to Vercel

+Make sure you add `sanity` to `.vercelignore`.
+It is not needed by Vercel and it will throw error if it is included in the deployment.